johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/PageMenu/Clone/README.md

 * You cannot create or clone a page using a path/URL with uppercase letters.
   * For SEO reasons, BodilessJS enforces lowercase URLs.
-* You cannot create pages beginning or ending with `-` or `_`, as pages named with these patterns are considered special pages by Gatsby.
+* You cannot create/clone pages beginning or ending with `-` or `_`, as pages named with these patterns are considered special pages by Gatsby.
   * If either of these cases are needed for a page on your site, a developer will need to create the page via code.